 The Saccos in Nyeri County draw the majority of their membership from the farmers who mainly rely on production of cash crops such as coffee and tea.
 Farming also influences the economic status of the County in a big way as it influences the kind of business activities carried out.
 Production of these crops has been faced by many challenges such as the unstable prices and unfavourable weather conditions.
-The County has also seen branches of banks, microfinance institutions and other Financial institutions being opened.
+The County has also seen branches of banks, microfinance institutions and other financial institutions being opened.

 Studies have been carried out on response strategies in a number of industries.
 Mpungu (2003) recommends that companies scan their immediate environment for survival purposes in a study on the strategic responses to changing environmental conditions at AAR Health Services Ltd. Ndubi (2006) identified the major environmental challenges faced as staff turnover and heavy government regulation and the leading response strategy is marketing of services.
 Mwangi (2008) in her research on Saccos in Eldoret town identifies the major challenges as higher marketing abilities of competitors, limited access to funds and heavy government regulations.
 Some response strategies by these Saccos are development of new products, alliances with other financial institutions, improved customer service and cutting down on staff.

 Rumba (2008) in his study on strategic responses by mobile phone companies in Kenya to environmental changes, identified the major challenges that have greatly affected the growth of the sector as; liberalization of mobile phone services, social reforms, political anxieties, technological advancement ,changing income levels of the consumers, inflation levels, stringent licensing regulations, price wars and unfair competition.
 He further notes that, the companies respond to these challenges through restructuring, acquisition of new business, engaging in aggressive marketing initiatives and opening new branches among others.
 Mwangi (2008) further observes that most of the studies focus on organizations based in Nairobi but this is a special environment and these studies cannot effectively be replicated in other regions.

 There is no specific study done on the response strategies to environmental changes by Saccos in Nyeri County.
-Thus this study seeks to look at how Saccos in Nyeri County respond to the environmental challenges by seeking answers to the following questions i) How do the saccos use Market development strategies to address the environmental changes in order to guarantee their continuous existence? (ii) How do the saccos use Product development strategies to address the environmental changes in order to guarantee their continuous existence?
+Thus this study seeks to look at the environmental challenges facing Saccos in Nyeri County and how they respond to those challenges by seeking answers to the following question.
+What are the pricing strategies employed by the Saccos in response to the environmental changes in order to guarantee their continuous existence?